lucianopereira86/Python-Examples/README.md

 ## Instructions

-Inside the '/examples' folder there are multiple files, each one with a short example of a Python functionality.
+Inside the '/examples' folder there are multiple files.
+Each one with a short example of a Python functionality.

 ### input.py